pforpallav/OneJukeBox/README.md

 ### Environment variables

-Once you've cloned slackbox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
-These can either be stored in a `.env` or set up as config variables in Heroku.
+Once you've cloned OneJukeBox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
+These can either be stored in a `.env` file or set up as config variables in Heroku.

 * `SLACK_TOKEN` - The token from Slack's Slash Command.
 * `SLACK_TOKEN2` - The token from Slack's OutgoingWebhook.